 Office Hours is a curated developmental residency program hosted at the Kennedy Center’s REACH.
 Provided with access to studio space in the REACH, artists have the sole task of creation.
 Office Hours seeks artists with an interest on site-specific work and supports the ideas of playful exploration and spatial intervention.

 Social Practice is collaborative, specific, and intentional.
-Residence engage specific communities and propose critical interventions within existing social systems that inspire debate and social change.
-This, with a focuses on the interaction between the audience, social systems, and the artist.
+Residents engage specific communities and propose critical interventions within existing social systems that inspire debate and social change.
+Activations focus on the interaction between the audience, social systems, and the artist.

 Carousel Controls